 Truth: Your Social Security benefits do not affect your eligibility for Medicare.
 Generally, Medicare is available for people age 65 or older, younger people with disabilities and people with permanent kidney failure.
-If you are receiving Social Security benefits, your Medicare Part B the document added.premium will be deducted from your check.
+If you are receiving Social Security benefits, your Medicare Part B premium will be deducted from your check.

 4. Myth: Original Medicare covers most services in full.

 Truth: Many people think Original Medicare alone is enough coverage without realizing that it usually pays for only 80 percent of services.
 In general, you pay a 20 percent coinsurance for services received under Part A and Part B. To fill in the gaps that Original Medicare doesn’t cover,you can purchase a Medicare Supplement Plan.
 Or you can choose a Medicare Advantage Plan (Medicare Part C) instead of Original Medicare.
 With Medicare Advantage, you’ll have more coverage than with Original Medicare and your plan may include additional benefits or lower copayments.
 You may be required to get care within a network of doctors or other healthcare providers.

 5. Myth: Original Medicare provides prescription drug coverage.

 Truth: Original Medicare does not offer outpatient prescription drug coverage.
 You can purchase it separately.
 Often, prescription drug coverage is included as part of a Medicare Advantage Plan.